 Each release comprises multiple sprints and a final segment for release testing and certification.
 Each sprint, in turn, includes planning, design, development, integration, and test, culminating in demonstration of capabilities to users and other stakeholders.
-Developers may be required to deliver interim code to the government at the end of each sprint or multiple sprints.
+The development team conducts these activities for multiple units of work (user stories) within a sprint.
+Testing by the developer and government is heavily automated.
+The development team demonstrates capabilities to users and testers after each sprint.
+Developers may be required to deliver interim code to the government at the end of each sprint or after multiple sprints.
 The government or an integration contractor can integrate the interim code into its software environment for further testing and operational assessments.
 The figure below shows a potential 6-month release structure with five monthly sprints.

 Potential Agile Program Structure